 7. Radial Arm or Slide Saw

-Most professional woodshops use these big power tools.
-A circular saw with a long arm that lets it travel perpendicularly over a board makes up a radial arm saw.
+Most professional woodshops or specialty hardware stores use these big power tools.
+The slide saw is essentially a circular saw with a long arm that lets it travel perpendicularly over a board.

-Because of its construction, it can cut wood that is at least a foot wide.
-They are neither better nor worse than a typical miter saw in terms of depth, and the majority of radial arm saws feature 10-inch blades, allowing for a cutting depth of 3.5 inches.
+Because of its construction, the radial arm saw can cut wood that is at least a foot wide.
+It is similar to a typical miter saw in terms of depth, and the majority of radial arm saws feature 10-inch blades, allowing for a cutting depth of 3.5 inches.

 8. Reciprocating Saws